 - Accept manuscript (no need for revision)

-- Accept after revision (accepted if the author makes the requested revisions)
+- Accept after (minor or major) revisions (accepted if the author makes the requested revisions)

 - Revise and resubmit (the paper will be sent for another peer review round)

 Paper may also be rejected directly by the editors if judged to be out of scope or sub-standard.